FALL RIVER MILLS /

 Locate across the street from Hi-Mont Motel, The Fort Crook Historical Society was founded in 1934.
 They are dedicated to collecting, preserving and presenting the history of the Inter-mountain area.
 The Fort Crook Museum was built in 1962 – 65 entirely by generous donations of time and materials members of the communities it serves and by members of the Fort Crook Historical Society.

 The Chamber provides programs, event and local service information to thousands of visitors and people relocating to the Fall River Valley.

 The airport was originally built in the 1940’s as a location to train pilots for action in World War II.
 Over the years, the airport has been maintained and upgraded largely due to funding provided from the State of California Aeronautics Program and the Federal Aviation Administration.
 Today the airport has nine permanent T-hangers, five portable hangers, 30 tie-downs and provides aviation fuel sales.
 The airport is equipped with runway lights which are designed to be turned on at night by the pilots as they approach the airport.
 There is also an AWOS II to assist pilots in receiving accurate and up-to-date weather information.
 Shuttle from Airport to Golf Course: For your convenience, shuttle service is available from the airport to the Golf Course.
 To take advantage of this service please give advance notice by calling (530) 336-5555.

 The Sundial Bridge at Turtle Bay crosses the Sacramento River in the heart of Redding, California.
 As the name suggests, the Sundial Bridge is, in fact, a working sundial and is one of the largest in the world.

 Mount Shasta is the most popular attraction.
-You can view the mountain best by taking the “scenic drive” which is 14 miles long and takes about 30 minutes driving time each way.
+You can view the mountain best by taking the “scenic drive” which is 14 miles long and takes about 30 minutes driving time each way from town.